JereKuusela/valheim-dungeon_splitter/README.md

 When installed on both:

 - Server only sends objects that are on the same layer.
+- Server prioritizes object ownership to clients on the same layer.
 - Clients only load objects on the same layer.

 ## Exceptions

 - LocationProxy is always sent to clients and always loaded.
 This ensures that dungeon entrances are always loaded.
-- Dungeon generators are always sent to clients.
+- Dungeon generators and players are always sent to clients.
 This ensures that the dungeon floors are instantly loaded when entering a dungeon.
 - For custom dungeons, you have to add the entrance floor to the server config.
 Otherwise the dungeon can't be entered.
   - For example Ice_floor is commonly used on custom dungeons.